 Each door would have to insulate 55dB, so at least 3 doors are needed between the recording rooms and control rooms to equal the isolation of > 100 dB.

-The Galaxy Hall (330 m2 with a height of 8 meters) is renowned for its outstanding acoustical qualities, being as well the quietest recording space of that size on the planet: only 14 dB background noise
+Finally an inaudible air-conditioning system was required.
+Eric Desart developed the quietest air-conditioning system ever installed with an NR5.
+The Galaxy Hall (330 m2 with a height of 8 meters) is renowned for its outstanding acoustical qualities, being as well the quietest recording space of that size on the planet: 14 dB background noise

 After working 185.000 man hours to complete the first phase, Galaxy Studios was opened in March 1995.